Johnny-Liao/Resource_Backup/README.md

-# Resource_Backup
+## Objective
-Backup some common resources.
+Backup some common resources and some personal notes.